Kutz-Dag/Timestamp-microservice/README.md

 ### User stories/tests to pass:

-- [x] You should provide your own project, not the example URL.
 - [x] A request to /api/:date? with a valid date should return a JSON object with a unix key that is a Unix timestamp of the input date in milliseconds (as type Number)
 - [x] A request to /api/:date? with a valid date should return a JSON object with a utc key that is a string of the input date in the format: Thu, 01 Jan 1970 00:00:00 GMT
 - [x] A request to /api/1451001600000 should return { unix: 1451001600000, utc: "Fri, 25 Dec 2015 00:00:00 GMT" }